yegor256/blog/_drafts/code.md

 ---
 layout: post
-title: "Do You Do Independent Technical Reviews In Your Startup?"
+title: "Do You Have Independent Technical Reviews?"
 date: 2014-12-15
 tags: mgmt
 description: